constancehermit/LearnGatling/Exercise_00/README.md

 > I've tried to make this workshop as environment-agnostic as possible by using docker, and as such it is possible to complete using only a text editor and terminal.
 Having said that, I do recommend getting a Scala Plugin for your editor (for syntax highlighting), or if you prefer to use an IDE, you can follow the instructions in the [Gatling docs](https://gatling.io/docs/current/installation/#:~:text=Since%203.0%2C%20Gatling%20requires%20Scala%202.12.) to install the appropriate plugin there.

 # Exercise 0: Running the Simulation
 > I've included a run_simulation script to simplify things by hiding all the docker stuff.
-Fire and forget or go a little deeper, it's up to you! (:
+Fire and forget or go deeper, it's up to you! (:

 ## Learning Goal
 - Understand how to compile your code and run the simulation